 Qu.
 To what extent are the following aspects of your life different due to the Covid-19 pandemic: Your trust in others.
 June 2020.
-Source: More in Common 2020.

 The highest levels of suspicion are found among Loyal Nationals, Disengaged Battlers, and Disengaged Traditionalists (61, 60, and 56 per cent respectively), in sharp contrast to Established Liberals, of whom only 29 per cent believe that you cannot be too careful in your dealings with others.